suffolklibraries/sljekyll/new-suggestions/articles/_posts/2017-10-12-halloween-elibrary.md

 Visit our [eLibrary page](/elibrary/) for instructions on setting up our online services on your device.

-## OverDrive

-Our ['The horror...
-The horror...'
-Creepy classics for dark nights by the fire](https://suffolklibraries.overdrive.com/collection/106293) shelf features some of our favourite eBooks and eAudiobooks from Edgar Allan Poe, M. R. James, Stephen King and more.

-If you're looking to thrill your children, or find adult horror a bit too scary, our [Spooks and other spine-tinglers](https://suffolklibraries.overdrive.com/collection/106449) shelf features titles from Neil Gaiman, R. L. Stine and more.

 ## BorrowBox

 Looking for a creepy crime thriller?
 Take a look at our [chilling adult fiction](https://fe.bolindadigital.com/wldcs_bol_fo/b2i/mainPage.html?b2bSite=4172&b2bSite=4172&b2bSite=4172&expand=10540&b2bSite=4172) collection, including titles from Thomas Harris, Nicci French and Alison Bruce.